Gulbali Institute PhD Scholarships

 Challenge Project 3:

-What are the opportunities and requirements that ensure the effective and ongoing use of novel weed control technologies in grain production systems that provide sustainable crop protection and food security.
+Opportunities and requirements that ensure effective and ongoing use of novel weed control technologies in grain production systems.

 To be eligible to receive the scholarship, applicants must: